digital-work-lab/handbook/docs/20-research/22-literature.md

 ## Online workflow

-No setup is required.
+- No setup is required.
+- Uploading PDFs to git-lfs is not possible.

 **TODO**: Create concept notes with a script (not manually with obsidian/Zotero?)

 ## Pull request

-**TODO**: Labot support for pull-requests
+- Labot support is enabled for pull requests (e.g., checking consistency, updating references).

-{: .highlight }
-> **IMPORTANT**
-> All contents, including the references, literature summaries, and PDFs, should be versioned in Git, carefully crafted and controlled to ensure high quality.

 Example repository: [work_hub](https://github.com/digital-work-lab/work_hub){: target="_blank"}